mojombo/grit/README.md

     git clone git://github.com/mojombo/grit.git

 ### Development

 You will need these gems to get tests to pass:

-* technicalpickles-jeweler
+* jeweler
 * mocha

 ### Contributing

 If you'd like to contribute to Grit, we ask that you fork mojombo/grit on GitHub, and push up a topic branch for each feature you add or bug you fix.
 Then create an issue and link to the topic branch and explain what the code does.
 This allows us to discuss and merge each change separately.

 ## Usage ####################################################################

 Grit gives you object model access to your Git repositories.
 Once you have created a `Repo` object, you can traverse it to find parent commits, trees, blobs, etc.

 ### Initialize a Repo object